Midnight-Cafe/lacus/docs/CONTRIBUTING.md

-# Contributing to "project"
+# Contributing to Lacus

-The main purpose of this project is "objective"
+The main purpose of this project is to develop a moderation and general purpose Discord bot.

 ## Summary